 For the purposes of assessing tuition and fees, part time students are enrolled in nine (9) or less credits.
 Full time students are those who are enrolled in nine (9) or more credits during fall and spring semesters.
 Graduate students enrolled for more than fifteen (15) credits per semester our charged additional fees for every credit over 15.
 In state residents' tuition and fees are lower than out of state residents' tuition and fees.
-For up-to-date information on tuition and fees at any given time, contact the Office of the Bursar (610-436-2552).
+For up-to-date information on tuition and fees at any given time, contact the Office of the Bursar (610-436-2552) or the Office of Graduate Studies' website.